robertkenner1/classroom-copilot/docs/03_SYSTEM_ARCHITECTURE.md

 #### Autonomous Teaching Agent Architecture

-**Proactive Educational Intelligence**
+**Proactive Educational Intelligence Through Brand Personification**

 The Teaching Agent operates as an autonomous educational assistant that monitors student performance, analyzes curriculum pacing, and proactively creates targeted interventions without requiring teacher approval.

+**Logo-as-Agent Design Philosophy:**
+Rather than using abstract "agent" terminology, the system personifies autonomous actions through the application's brand identity (graduation cap logo).
+This creates a more approachable and transparent relationship where teachers understand that the "application itself" is working on their behalf, not an external AI entity.
+This design pattern reduces cognitive friction and builds trust through familiar brand association.

 **Agent Capabilities:**
 - **Performance Monitoring**: Automatically detects student struggles from assessment data